phawk/Backbone-Stack/readme.md

 # Backbone Stack (0.1.1)

-This is my Backbone Stack for starting new projects, it alleviates a lot of the common boilerplate code and setup.
+A pre-configured Backbone Stack for starting new projects, it alleviates a lot of the common boilerplate code and setup.
 It uses AMD modules, mocha for TDD and handlebars precompiled templates.
 Grunt plays a major role in automated linting, testsing and building your code.

 [![Build Status](https://travis-ci.org/phawk/Backbone-Stack.png?branch=master)](https://travis-ci.org/phawk/Backbone-Stack)